ibigoula/ibigoula/_pages/about.md

   - /about.html
 ---

 Hello! 👋 I'm currently a fourth-year PhD student in Natural Language Processing at the Ubiquitous Knowledge Processing (UKP) Lab at the TU Darmstadt, supervised by Prof. Dr. Iryna Gurevych.
-My research focuses on the field of interpretability, especially for LLMs and LRMs.
+My research focuses on LLM interpretability.
+In particular, I'm interested in explaining how LLMs acquire complex abilities like reasoning and instruction-following.

 Currently I'm working on:

-* Post-training, particularly instruction-tuning
+* Post-training
 * In-context learning
 * Mechanistic interpretability